 This recipe is versatile enough that I wouldn’t hesitate to try it with another filling, like blackberry or blueberry.
 I doubt you’ll find the Amish pie filling I used, but any pie filling would work and I’m sure would be just as good ~ well, maybe not as good, but pretty close!

 It’s now December and holiday baking is kicking off.
-With their festive color and ease of preparation, these Cherry Pie Bars would be a welcome addition to the holiday dessert table.
+With their festive color and ease of preparation, these dessert bars would be a welcome addition to the holiday dessert table.
 I hope you’ll try them.
 And now I have to figure out how to make bakery apple slices with my jar of Amish apple pie filling.
+Best, Kelly

 - 1 cup salted butter, softened